Proven Sales Closing Questions

 Assumptive Questions

-Assumptive questions (as the name suggests) assume that the customer will buy the offered product.
-Sales professionals typically ask assumptive questions to understand better how a specific customer plans to use their product.
+Assumptive questions (as the name suggests) assume the customer will buy the product or service.
+Sales professionals typically ask assumptive questions to understand how a specific customer plans to use their offering.

 For example, let’s say your company sells air conditioning units.
-You might ask a prospect an assumptive question like: “When would you like to schedule the installation of your new AC unit?”
-This question assumes that the customer will buy the AC unit and focuses on the next step of the sales process.
+Your sellers might ask a prospect an assumptive question like: “When would you like to schedule the installation of your new AC unit?”
+This question assumes the customer will buy the AC unit and focuses on the next step of the sales process.

 Alternative Choice Questions

-For example, you might ask: “Would you like the red or blue version of this product?”
-This type of question can help you understand the customer’s preferences.
-It also gives the customer a sense of control over the decision-making process, which means they’ll be more likely to purchase the product.
+For example, “Would you like the red or blue version of this product?”
+This type of question can help sellers understand the customer’s preferences.
+It also gives the customer a sense of control over the decision-making process, which helps increase the likelihood of purchase.

 Trial Close Questions

-Once you’re getting close to the end of your sales call, try asking a trial close question like this: “Based on what you’ve learned so far, how likely are you to move forward with this purchase?”
+When sellers get close to the end of your sales process, they can ask trial close questions such as: “Based on what you’ve learned so far, how likely are you to move forward with this purchase?”
 Trial close questions can also build momentum and encourage the customer to take the next step in the sales process.

 Sales Closing Techniques